 What Fonts Can You Write With?

-For best results, you need to use a single stroke font when you are using a pen to write with.
+For best results, you need to use a single-stroke font when you are using a pen to write.

 Fortunately, Cricut Design Space has TONS of options.
 When you are adding fonts to your design, click on edit.
 In the first box, you will see something that, by default, says “All Fonts”.
 Click the arrow on this box, and then select “Has a Writing Style” instead.